Harish-7810/cp-all-in-one/README.md

+go into kraft to build docker-compose.yml file for kafka
 # Confluent Platform All-In-One

 This repository contains a set of Docker Compose files for running Confluent Platform.
 It is organized as follows: